-Our Compensation Committee approved annual stock option awards to the named executive officers at the committee's regular meeting in the third quarter of 2015.
-Each award was intended to be an incentive stock option to the maximum extent permitted by applicable laws and regulations, with a per share exercise price equal to the closing price of our common stock on NASDAQ on the date of grant, and subject to a seven-year term except in the case of Mr. LeMaitre, who received stock options with a per share exercise price equal to 110% of the closing price of our common stock on NASDAQ on the date of grant and subject to a five-year term.
-Each option award vests in equal annual installments over a period of five years.
-In addition, Mr. Gebauer received an equity award in the form of unrestricted stock equal to €15,000 in January 2016 for his 2015 performance.
+Each stock option award was intended to be an incentive stock option to the maximum extent permitted by applicable laws and regulations, with a per share exercise price equal to the closing price of our common stock on Nasdaq on the date of grant, and subject to a seven-year term except in the case of Mr. LeMaitre, whose incentive stock options have a per share exercise price equal to 110% of the closing price of our common stock on Nasdaq on the date of grant and are subject to a five-year term.
+All non-qualified stock options, including those granted to Mr. LeMaitre, have a per share exercise price equal to the closing price of our common stock on Nasdaq on the date of grant and are subject to a seven-year term.
+Each option and restricted stock award vests in equal annual installments over a period of five years.